 Plant Your Seeds in a Safe Environment

 Before you get started, be sure you are using supplies that will make your herbs safe for consumption.
 For example, don’t plant your seeds in a planter that has been chemically treated.
 And don’t plant anywhere where paint or toxins may have been dumped.
-Craft in Style Subscribers were sent untreated cedar wood to build their planter box!
+Herb Garden Starter Kit purchasers were sent untreated cedar wood to build their planter box!
 This is a safe material for planting.